El Paso Violent Crimes Lawyer

 For instance:

-- Rape is a first-degree felony when the offense is committed against someone the actor was prohibited from marrying or engaging in sexual conduct with.
+- Rape is a first-degree felony when the offense is committed against someone the actor was prohibited from marrying or engaging in sexual conduct.

 - Aggravated assault is a first-degree felony when:

-- The actor used a deadly weapon and caused serious injury to a family or household member,
+- The actor used a deadly weapon and caused severe injury to a family or household member,

 - The offense was committed against certain individuals performing their official duties, or